-- Change in the economic value of equity (\(\Delta \text{ EVE} \)) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios in the ERA Guidelines, as well as considering an instantaneous and parallel change of \(\frac{1}{2} \).
-1 percentage point.
-This metric is estimated on a monthly basis - scenarios in the EBA Guidelines, as well as considering an instantaneous and parallel change of +/- 1 percentage point.
+Change in net interest income (Δ NII) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios in the EBA Guidelines, as well as considering an instantaneous and parallel change of +/- 1 percentage point.
 This metric is estimated on a monthly basis.
+Value at Risk (VaR): this metric is estimated on a daily basis and is based on the historical simulation method, 99% confidence interval and 1 day time horizon.

-Change in net interest income (Δ NII) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios in the EBA Guidelines, as well as considering an instantaneous and parallel change of +/- 1 percentage point.
-This metric is estimated on a monthly basis. - Value at Risk (VaR): this metric is estimated on a daily basis and is based on the historical simulation method, 99% confidence interval and 1 day time horizon. - Sensitivity measures (PV01): this metric measures the risk attributable to the change in the value of a financial position as a result of a change in a predefined quantity of valuation parameters, e.g. an increase in the interest rate curve by one basis point.
-This metric is estimated on a daily basis. - Greche (Vega): this metric allows for more accurate risk profiling, especially in the presence of optional components, such as, for example, the ability of customers to repay early fixed-rate mortgages without penalty, in accordance with the Bersani Law.
+Value at Risk (VaR): this metric is estimated on a daily basis and is based on the historical simulation method, 99% confidence interval and 1 day time horizon.
+Sensitivity measures (PV01): this metric measures the risk attributable to the change in the value of a financial position as a result of a change in a predefined quantity of valuation parameters, e.g. an increase in the interest rate curve by one basis point.
 This metric is estimated on a daily basis.

+• Greche (Vega): this metric allows for more accurate risk profiling, especially in the presence of optional components, such as, for example, the ability of customers to repay early fixed-rate mortgages without penalty, in accordance with the Bersani Law.
+This metric is estimated on a daily basis.

 Each of the above metrics is subject to specific limits/thresholds for intervention, as described in the Bank's Risk Appetite Framework (RAF), approved by the Risk Committee and by the Supervisory Board of Deutsche Bank S.p.A.
 The Treasury Organizational Unit manages the interest rate risk, in order to comply with the aforementioned thresholds/limits, in accordance with the provisions of internal policies and procedures.

-The Assets and Liabilities Committee is entrusted with the task of supervising and defining the guidelines for the management of the Bank's exposure to interest rate risk, ensuring compliance with the aforementioned thresholds/limits.
+The Risk Committee is periodically informed about the trend in risk metrics and compliance with the defined limits/thresholds.
+The Assets and Liabilities Committee is entrusted with the task of supervising and defining the guidelines for the management of the Bank's exposure to interest rate risk, ensuring compliance with the entrusted with the task of supervising and defining the guidelines for the management of the Bank's exposure to interest rate risk, ensuring compliance with the aforementioned thresholds/limits.